open-telemetry/opentelemetry.io/content/en/docs/js/_index.md

 ---
 title: "Javascript"
 weight: 1
+description: >
+  An language-specific introduction to OpenTelemetry in JavaScript (for Node.JS & the browser).
 ---

 This page contains an introduction to OpenTelemetry in JavaScript.
 This guide will walk you through installation and instrumentation and show you how to export data.

 You will find the JavaScript version of OpenTelemetry at [open-telemetry/opentelemetry-js](https://github.com/open-telemetry/opentelemetry-js).